earth2observe/downscaling-tools/doc/evaporation.rst

 Potential evaporation
 =====================

+The tool / script described here allows a user to derive daily high-resolution maps of reference evaporation for a specific river catchment or other area of interest.
+The only input the user needs to supply is a high-resolution regular DEM in GEOTiff format of the area he/she is interested in.
+Reference evaporation will be calculated from the eartH2Observe dataset which is based on the WFDEI dataset that is corrected following the method developed in the EU FP6 project WATCH.
+In this method ERA-interim re-analysis data is corrected with the observation based GPCP dataset (Weedon et al., 2014).
+The dataset covers the period 1979-2012 and contains the required 3-hourly gridded data fields:

+-	Air temperature, rainfall rate, air pressure at surface, longwave downward radiation, shortwave downward radiation, air humidity and wind speed.
+Daily values are derived by calculating the daily average of the 3-hourly values.

 The tools assume you have a digital elevation model for your area.
 This file should be in a GDAL supported format (preferably GTiff).